JurajNyiri/HomeAssistant-Atrea/README.md

         - 'Night precooling'
 ```

-Complete possible list of fan modes: '12%', '20%', '30%', '40%', '50%', '60%', '70%', '80%', '90%', '100%'
+Complete possible list of fan modes:
+- integers between 12% - 100%
+and presets:
-and presets: "Off", "Automat", "Ventilation", "Night precooling", "Disbalance"
+- "Off", "Automat", "Ventilation", "Circulation and Ventilation", "Circulation", "Night precooling", "Disbalance", "Overpressure"

 ## Installation using HACS
 HACS is a community store for Home Assistant.
-You can instal [HACS](https://github.com/custom-components/hacs) and then install Atrea from the HACS store.
+You can install [HACS](https://github.com/custom-components/hacs) and then install Atrea from the HACS store.

 ## Track Updates
 This custom component can be tracked with the help of [custom-lovelace](https://github.com/ciotlosm/custom-lovelace).